maccoylton/homekit_wifi_thermostat/README.md

 to on/off respectively.
 You can also set timer based events in Eve to control the target_heating_cooling_status, in other words you can create a program of when you want the heating to go on or off.

-Now updated to include and screen (SSD1306 OLED) and buttons to adjust up and down the target temperature.
+Now updated to include a screen (SSD1306 OLED) and buttons to adjust up and down the target temperature.